-So off to Nursery we went, chatting all the way.
-I was thinking, uum, so far so good.
+So off to Nursery, we went, chatting all the way.
+I was thinking, um, so far so good.
 We got to the school gates and you could feel him tensing up – lots of people he didn’t know, lots of chatter, we walked around to the Nursery entrance, quieter, better.
 He was holding on tightly to my hand but seemed ok.
 We were told to find his coat peg and that would tell us if he was an Apple or an Acorn, and that would tell us his key worker and where to sit.
-Monkey is in the Apple group – how apt for anyone who knows what Daddy does for a living!
+He is in the Apple group – how apt for anyone who knows what Daddy does for a living!

-While Monkey’s teacher Mrs H was shepherding children and parents around, we went to find Mrs W, the keyworker for the Apple group, we found her and the children all had a little mat to sit on in a circle.
+While his teacher Mrs H was shepherding children and parents around, we went to find Mrs W, the keyworker for the Apple group, we found her and the children all had a little mat to sit on in a circle.
 No, I’m not sitting down, no I’m not letting go of my Mummy.
 Ok, we’d taken in his holiday bag full of summer memento’s, thankfully Mrs W had spotted him gripping the bag tightly.
-Monkey will you hold my hand and show me what you’ve got in your bag?
+Will you hold my hand and show me what you’ve got in your bag?
 Uum, maybe ….
 We finally transferred him from my hand to Mrs W’s hand, I gave him a kiss, see you in a little bit, and walked to the door.
 He was not happy but he wasn’t crying.
 The best start I could hope for.

 Three hours later I join the group of anxious Mum’s.
 Have our kids been crying for the whole three hours?
 Have they enjoyed themselves?
-Has Monkey remembered to tell someone he needs the toilet?
+Has he remembered to tell someone he needs the toilet?
 Is his white polo shirt in any way still white?

-As the children emerged one by one, some cried as soon as they saw Mum, some were very quiet, Monkey ran out, face beaming – Mummy!
+As the children emerged one by one, some cried as soon as they saw Mum, some were very quiet, he ran out, face beaming – Mummy!
 What did you do this morning – nothing!
 Did you have a good time – No!
 Uum, ok.
 When we got home, Mummy I’m thirsty – ok, you know where your water bottle is.
 Didn’t you have a drink at snack time – No! ok, need to check on that, as he proceeded to down almost an entire water bottle in one go.

 Mummy, where are we going tomorrow?
 You are going to Nursery School again, I’m not!
-Oh dear ….
-I wonder what joys await us in the morning ….
-I fear tomorrow will bring tears …. we’ll wait and see.
+Oh dear… I wonder what joys await us in the morning… I fear tomorrow will bring tears …. we’ll wait and see.